These air fryer chicken feet for dogs are a great crunchy treat. They are easy to make and a cheap treat too.

 Chicken feet have no meat on them and are comprised of skin, cartilage and tiny bones.

-Raw chicken feet are not advisable to give your dogs as the bones could splinter.
-But cooked chicken feet are safe and nutritious.
+Raw chicken feet can also be given to dogs but ensure the toenails are removed.
 Cooking the chicken feet by either air fryer, baked or dehydrated is a safe option as the bones in the feet will crush rather than breaking into sharp hazards when eaten.

 Benefits of chicken feet for dogs